Emir Karić: SV Darmstadt

 In April 2021, Karić signed a three-year deal with German side SV Darmstadt.
 He made his official debut for the squad on 24 July against Jahn Regensburg.
 On 3 October, he scored his first goal for the club in a triumph over SV Sandhausen.

 He was an important piece in SV Darmstadt's promotion to the Bundesliga, which was sealed on 19 May 2023.

 Sturm Graz

 In June 2024, Karić joined Sturm Graz on a three-year contract.
 He made his competitive debut for the team in an Austrian Cup game against Kremser SC on 27 July.
 A week later, he made his league debut against Rapid Wien.
 He won his first trophy with the club on 24 May, when they were crowned league champions.

+Later stage of career

+In June 2026, Karić moved to American outfit Sporting Kansas City.

 International career

 Despite representing Austria at various youth levels, Karić decided to play for Bosnia and Herzegovina at the senior level.

 In November 2025, his request to change sports citizenship from Austrian to Bosnian was approved by FIFA.
 Previously, in October, he received his first senior call up, for 2026 FIFA World Cup qualifiers against Romania and Austria.
 He debuted against the latter on 18 November.